- slide 1 of 2

 Types of Conflict in Collaborative Projects

 - Avoiding Style - The avoiding style of conflict occurs when no one is satisfied in the project.
-Often times the avoiding style of conflict is practiced in order to delay project progress or procrastinate.
+Oftentimes the avoiding style of conflict is practiced in order to delay project progress or simply to procrastinate.
 Symptoms that your project may be exhibiting the effects of this style of conflict include a low-level of input, decisions that are forced, a breakdown in communication, and problems that could have been solved much earlier.

 - Compromising Style - The compromising style of conflict seeks to find a middle ground between everyone's concerns.
 Symptoms that your collaboration project suffers at the hands of the compromising style of conflict include missing the mark on project goals, waning trust between members, and cynicism.

 - Collaborating Style - The collaborating style of conflict tries to satisfy all desires.
-Symptoms that your project is suffering at the hands of a collaborating style of conflict include trivial matters receiving dominance, lack of responsibility, and a sensation of having too much work to do.
+Symptoms that your project is suffering from this style of conflict include trivial matters receiving dominance, lack of responsibility, and a sensation of having too much work to do.

 - Accommodating Style - Concerns of one are given up for the sake of others.
 Symptoms of an accommodating style overtaking your projects include good ideas that receive little attention, projects without clear leaders, and people who do not contribute.